illumio/illumio.core/docs/VEN_ROLE.md

 ## Installation

-You can install this role with: `ansible-galaxy install illumio.illumio.ven`
+You can install this role with: `ansible-galaxy install illumio.core.ven`

 ### Requirements

-This module requires Python 3.6+ and the `illumio` python package installed on the Ansible host.
+This module requires Python 3.6+ and the `illumio` python package installed on the Ansible controller.

 In Ansible 2.10 and higher, modules have been moved into collections.
 Additional collections beyond `ansible.builtin` must now be installed explicitly.
 For this role, make sure the following collections are installed: